 DISCUSSION:

-Human postmortem tissues are an especially valuable resource for studying human neurodegenerative diseases because identification of potential drugs developed for animal models need to be translatable to humans47.
+Human postmortem tissues are an especially valuable resource for studying human neurodegenerative diseases because identification of potential drugs developed in animal models need to be translatable to humans47.
 The effects of human IOP elevation are well-established, but minimal research has been performed on abnormal ONH translaminar pressure changes.
 Even though multiple animal models and finite modeling of human ONH exist, there is no ex vivo human model to study translaminar pressure changes41,54-57.
-A current unmet need exists for a new preclinical human model that can target disease etiology ex vivo using IOP and ICP and that can identify various pathogenic paradigms related to glaucoma pathogenesis.
+A current unmet need exists for a new preclinical human model that can target disease etiology ex vivo using IOP and ICP and can identify various pathogenic paradigms related to glaucoma pathogenesis.
 Understanding pressure-related pathological changes at the ONH will be crucial to preventing RGC death.
 The combined use of IOP, ICP, and TLPG within the TAS model is a unique approach to study pressure-dependent degeneration in a preclinical manner utilizing human posterior segment tissue.
 In the TAS model, we can culture posterior segments of human eye cups to study changes of translaminar pressure through autonomous regulation of the IOP and ICP chambers.
 It provides a foundation for developing a new range of therapeutics that focus on translaminar pressure as a mechanism of degeneration.

 Setting up the TAS model requires attention to detail in many aspects: the correct dissection of the human posterior segments, ensuring that the retina is in intact and spread over the posterior cup, proper placement of the segment over the dome of the IOP chamber, accurately situating the ICP chamber over the ON, effective sealing of both chambers, and maintenance of hydrostatic pressures independently by regulating height of IOP and ICP reservoirs.
-Dissection needs to be performed in eyes that are 24–36 h postmortem, because the retina progressively deteriorates if effective culture medium is not replenished.
+Dissection needs to be performed in eyes that are no more than 24–36 h postmortem, because the retina progressively deteriorates if effective culture medium is not replenished.
 Systemic replenishment of medium was performed in our system every 48–72 h.
 Another crucial aspect of the system is the length of the ON.
 It is critical to ensure that at least 0.5–1 cm of ON is left on the cadaveric eye.
 Donor eyes should not be used if they have short ONs, the ON is damaged, the globe is compromised and deflated, or the ON sheath is detached.
-Further, when placing the posterior segment over the dome, the O-ring must be tightly in place and the top ICP chamber correctly sealed with screws.
+Further, when placing the posterior segment over the dome, the O-ring must be tightly fit in place and the top ICP chamber correctly sealed with screws.
 The pushpin fittings where the tubing attaches on each side of the top and bottom base of the model also need to be tested to ensure that the tubing fits and locks in place.
 If the tubing is not properly in place, air bubbles will be observed within the tubing and compromise the pressure measurements within each chamber.